-My Middle Grade novels, Me and Marvin Gardens and The Year We Fell From Space are for grades 3-7.
+My Middle Grade novels, Attack of the Black Rectangles, Me and Marvin Gardens and The Year We Fell From Space are for grades 4-8.

 WHY CAN'T I FIND SOME OF YOUR BOOKS IN MY LOCAL BOOKSTORE?

 Bookstores are filled with whatever their buyers decide to put there.
-What you see at any bookstore is certainly not the full range of published books.
+And these days, the big box stores are not longer carrying new books.
+(Can you believe that?
+Sounds like a great reason not to shop there.)
 As authors, we have no control over what stores carry us or don't carry us.
-But as READERS you have all the control in the world over what you can buy because you can do many things if you can't find a book on a bookshelf.
+But as READERS you have all the control when you can't find a book on display.
 You can order it.
 From the chain where you shop, or, if you were me, you'd order it from a local Independent bookstore.
 (Want signed A.S.
 King books?
 CLICK HERE!)

 A BUNCH OF RANDOM QUESTIONS:

 Read and write.
 A lot.
 Don't settle and don't rush.
 And then write more.
 And more.
 Also: volunteer for something you care about.
 It will help you as a writer a lot more than you think.

 How do I write a book?